4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

 In our group we tried to use branches and PRs at first, but ran into various issues with merging conflicts.
 We ran into this issue because all of us did changes to various parts of the project simultaneously, resulting in us making changes to the same parts of the code base when changing and testing code.
 Later we just decided to push to main branch, as it was easy to just discard the local changes that resulted in merge conflicts and commit the non conflicting changes.
-However, this is not best practice as its not stable to make changes directly to the main branch, as the should be a tested and working version of the product.
+However, this is not best practice as it is not stable to make changes directly to the main branch, as the should be a tested and working version of the product.
 In addition branches let people develop new features and make changes without ever running into problems with other peoples changes.
 Pull requests can then be setup to check if the merging branch is stable enough to get updated to the main branch (passing some tests).
 This ensures that workflow is optimized for developers and that the main product avoid suddenly crashing and not working as expected.

 ### Question 10